XSockets/XSockets.NET-4.0/README.md

     //Then just use one of the extensions to target, one, some, others or all... chat.InvokeToAll<Chat>("Hello from manual instance","say");

+Notice that you have to pass in <T> in the extension regardless of what controller you want to use.
+So you can even do `new Chat().InvokeToAll<Stock>("Hello to stock clients from chat instance","hi");`

 *Note: there is no point in using Invoke/Publish/Send since the actual controller does not have a socket since there is no client connected to it (we created the instance manually).*

 ----------